pivotal/docs-tap/api-auto-registration/usage.hbs.md

 You might additionally must set up different install values for api-auto-registration package or CORS for OpenAPI specifications.

-How to configure:
+To configure:

 - [different cluster name, Tanzu Application Platform GUI url or CA Cert values for api-auto-registration](#update-values)

 - [CORS for viewing OpenAPI Spec in TAP GUI](#cors)

-How to generate OpenAPI Spec:
+To generate OpenAPI Spec:

 - [by scaffolding a new project using App Accelerator Template](#using-app-accelerator-template)

 - [in an existing Spring Boot project using springdoc](https://springdoc.org/#getting-started)

-How to create APIDescriptor CR:
+To create APIDescriptor CR:

 - [using Out Of The Box Supply Chains](#using-ootb-supply-chain)